Aliases for PTP4A2 Gene

 GeneCards Summary for PTP4A2 Gene

 PTP4A2 (Protein Tyrosine Phosphatase Type IVA, Member 2) is a Protein Coding gene.
-Diseases associated with PTP4A2 include Myopathy, Centronuclear.
-Among its related pathways are Signaling events mediated by PRL and RAB geranylgeranylation.
+Among its related pathways are RAB geranylgeranylation and PAK Pathway.
 GO annotations related to this gene include phosphatase activity and protein tyrosine/serine/threonine phosphatase activity.
 An important paralog of this gene is PTP4A1.

 UniProtKB/Swiss-Prot for PTP4A2 Gene